ojii/pygenstrings/README.md

 * `-d`/`--dst`: Root folder for the output of files.
 Defaults to current directory.
 * `-e`/`--exclude`: Glob-like filter of paths to exclude.
 Can be provided multiple times.
 * `-c`/`--config-file`: Alternative configuration file to use.
+* `--ci`: Run in CI mode.
+Doesn't write files and returns with a non-zero exit code.